kingakwa/solavise-bitbucket-jira-project/README.md

 - after run this code

-- inventory.ini deploy-jira.yml
+  `inventory.ini deploy-jira.yml`
--ansible-playbook -i inventory.ini deploy-bitbucket.yml
+`ansible-playbook -i inventory.ini deploy-bitbucket.yml`

-- Then create your docker-compose.yml. i have already created the file
+- Then create your docker-compose.yml file. i have already created the file
 - run this command
 - docker-compose up -d
 - check your browser with your ip:address.